XBRL: reducing reporting complexity has been saved

 eXtensible Business Reporting Language (XBRL) is an open standard for the exchange of financial and non-financial information in a digital form.
 It has been developed in cooperation with XBRL International, numerous national governments, regulators and companies.

 XBRL belongs to the family of XML languages.
 Because it is machine-readable, computers can directly recognize information in an XBRL document, process this information, and exchange it with other computers.
 No manual re-keying of data at various points in the reporting chain is needed.
 This reduces the reporting and overall data processing time and minimizes the risk of reporting and analyzing inaccurate or inconsistent information.
 XBRL also allows for customized reporting to meet the specific needs of information users, such as investors and analysts.

 XBRL is already used in more than 30 countries for business-to-government reporting.
-It is mandated for listed companies in the US, Belgium, UK, Denmark etc. At a European level, EBA and EIOPA have also mandated the use of XBRL for national regulators and in many cases the mandate has been extended to the local financial institutions as well.
+It is mandated for listed companies in the United States, Belgium, UK, Denmark etc. At a European level, EBA and EIOPA have also mandated the use of XBRL for national regulators and in many cases the mandate has been extended to the local financial institutions as well.
 XBRL is also being considered to become the standard for European level annual reporting for listed companies.
-Recently also standard setters of non-financial reporting, such as GRI and CDP have adopted XBRL.
+Recently, standard setters of non-financial reporting, such as GRI and CDP have adopted XBRL.
 See XBRL reporting milestones.

 - Taxonomy Design and Management: Create structured reporting sets by designing XBRL taxonomies to collect data in digital form

-- Digital Reporting: Embed XBRL in the reporting process to produce the digital reports
+- Digital Reporting: Embed XBRL in the reporting process to produce digital reports

 - XBRL Assurance & Support: Verify the process and quality of the XBRL reporting process and the correct application of the XBRL filing requirements to make sure collectors receive the right information